iobroker-community-adapters/ioBroker.kecontact/README.md

 * (sneak-L8) migrate from request to axios
 * (Sneak-L8) fix one time attempt for recharging vehicle in state 5
 * (Sneak-L8) pay attention to minimum time for phase switch by x2 when vehicle is plugged/unplugged
+* (Sneak-L8) new option to limit amperage of charging station to maximum value for amperage of whole mains circuit
+* (Sneak-L8) reduces info logs for max power adjustment when no vehicle is plugged (log as debug in that case)

 ### 2.3.0 (2024-11-29)
 * (Sneak-L8) new option to limit charging station according to german §14a EnWG